 Addressing employee mental health and well-being is increasingly a top priority for business leaders, especially amid rising rates of overdoses and suicides nationwide.
 Taking a proactive approach to caring for the body and the mind benefits everyone.
 Stress, burnout, addiction, and depression ultimately cost employers billions in productivity and healthcare-related expenses.
 As today’s top talent demands better access to mental health care and innovative strategies to address well-being, executives must be prepared to redefine workplace culture and showcase tangible solutions.
 Given their collective purchasing power, business leaders are in a unique position to drive systemic change.
 This year, The Kennedy Forum convenes advocates, employers, HR professionals, labor leaders, and others to shine a spotlight on workplace well-being, and, in turn, create a better health care system for all.

 Kate Wolin, Chief Science Officer with Interactive Health will serve as a community forum speaker at this event.
-Specific information regarding her involvement will be posted at a later date.

 By becoming an Interactive Health member your company could save a yearly